bennylope/django-email-users/README.rst

 This is a stock replacement for Django's `auth.User` model that removes the `username` field in favor of a unique `email` field.
+Both the `User` model and the forms enforce lower cased email addresses to ensure uniqueness without surprises.

 Inspired by the `users` module in pydanny's original `Django cookiecutter project template <https://github.com/pydanny/cookiecutter-django/>`_ which I